heclak/community-a4e-c/README.md

 ### Version 2.1.2 Changelog: Featured Items

 #### Added
+- AN/ARC-51 UHF Radio supports DCS VOIP radios.
+In addition to Radio Microphone Push-to-Talk (PTT) Transmit binding for sending to VOIP radio, a second Radio Microphone Push-to-Talk (PTT) Guard bindings allows the pilot to transmit to the guard frequency when the radio is in TR+G mode.
+See the Updated AN/ARC-51 UHF Radio guidance on page 1-2 for additional details.
-- AN/ARN-25 ADF (Automated Direction Finder) is now modeled.
+- AN/ARN-25 ADF (Automated Direction Finder) system is now modeled.
 Information on using the equipment is detailed in the Kneeboard Manual on page 1-3.
 - Weapons:
-  - AIM-9P3 is available in the loadout options for inboard and outboard stations.
   - AGM-45B Shrike is available the loadout options for inboard and outboard stations.
   - 2.75" Hydra rockets are available loadout options with LAU-3 (19 rocket) and LAU-68 (7 rocket) launchers, including white phosphorous, HE, HEAT, as well as Mk1, Mk61, and WRU-1/B practice munitions to the loadout options.
 LAU-68 launchers also allow loadouts with Para Illum and Practice Smoke Hydra rockets.
 Outboard stations support 1 launcher, inboard stations up to 2, and up to 3 can be added on the centerline station.
-- Cold Start, Taxi, Takeoff, and Free Flight missions for the Sinai map are available in the Instant Action.
-- Input bindings:
-  - Else option for the Chaff Dispenser Select added (for a 3-position switch).
-  - Radar Altitude Warning - Slew axis.
-- System failures triggered by damage, or as a failure in mission editor:
+- Enhanced damage modeling: In addition to Reduced effect of transient forces to prevent wake breaking wings, the following system failures can be triggered by damage, or selected as a failure in mission editor:
   - Radar Receiver
   - Gear Jamming
   - Gear Actuator